 During the 1980s, Richard Jeffries of the British Museum interpreted the various homalozoans as ancestral to the vertebrates (making vertebrates a polyphyletic group within Echinodermata).
-This hypothesis (sort of) rests on his convictions about the homologies of the structures.
+This hypothesis (sort of) rested on his convictions about the homologies of the structures.
 Consider competing interpretations of the stylophoran stele (right).

 Jeffries emphatically views it as a chordate-like tail, with room inside for a notochord and myotomes.
 He also claims to see pharyngeal slits in the openings of the theca.
 In some ways, these appendages function differently.
 For instance, according to Jeffries, the "tail" is used to pull the theca along over the substrate.

 His conclusion: Chordates are derived from these primitive echinoderms.
 Indeed, in his scheme, specific homalozoans gave rise to specific chordate groups.
 To emphasize the propinquity of the relationship, he coined the term Calcichordate.
 This hypothesis of "calcichordate" phylogeny was developed in the early days of cladistics, and Jeffries does not seem to have used a parsimony analysis.

 The transition from them to chordates involves:

 Reorganization of body for 180 deg. change of direction of movement.

 Switch from calcium carbonate to calcium phosphate skeleton.

 Even if we accept his morphology at face value, his preferred phylogeny of deuterostomes is far from the most parsimonious tree.